radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The brute-force attack is also trivially parallelizable.
 Nation-states have sufficient resources to deploy hundreds to thousands of systems dedicated to these attacks.
 That realization means that a "time to crack" of 24 years is simply expensive, but is not particularly difficult.

-Whether the above numbers  exactly correct, or only approximate is immaterial.
+Whether the above numbers are exactly correct, or only approximate is immaterial.
 These attacks will only get better over time.
 The cost to crack shared secrets will only go down.

 Even worse, administrators do not always derive shared secrets from secure sources of random numbers.
 The "time to crack" numbers given above are the absolute best case, assuming administrators follow best practices for creating secure shared secrets.
 For shared secrets created manually by a person, the search space is orders of magnitude smaller than the best case outlined above.